kgbrown5/comp423-course-notes/docs/tutorials/go-setup.md

 Even though they produce the same output, these commands have very different functionalities. `run` serves as a shortcut while developing to compile and execute your code in one quick step, while `build` compiles the full program (including packages) and creates an executable file that can then be sent elsewhere.

 Running `build` is comparable to running `gcc -o hello hello.c`, which you used in COMP211!
 This is because they both compile your program and create an executable, but they don't run it.
+Instead you have to run the executable `./hello` separately.

 ## Congrats!

 You have successfully set up a Go Dev Container, created a new Go project, and compiled and ran the program it to test it out!

+Referenced [MkDocs Tutorial](https://comp423-25s.github.io/resources/MkDocs/tutorial/) by Kris Jordan